tkansa/NgDirectivesExampleBarAndGrill/README.md

 Welcome to Tiia's Dive Bar and Grill

 This is a simple example which demos the use of *ngFor, ngStyle, *ngIf and should help you get started on your Todo Lab id you're stuck.
 If you clone this, don't forget to cd into the directory and run - npm install - to add the necessary packages in order to run it.

+To "order a beer", open the developer console in the browser, and click the button to order one.
+Cheers!

 # MadLibs